basuhoward/krigsvold.org/heraldry.md

 legacy of conservation, leadership, and dedication.

 Here, we explore the rich symbolism and historical context behind the creation of these arms.
-From the icy fields of the Antarctic, represented by the Countdom of Krigsvold, to the verdant symbolism of the Lithuanian heritage in the Barony of Matikonis, these arms narrate a story of exploration, endurance, and the unyielding duty to guard and cherish the natural world.
+From the icy fields of the Antarctic, represented by the County of Krigsvold, to the verdant symbolism of the Lithuanian heritage in the Barony of Matikonis, these arms narrate a story of exploration, endurance, and the unyielding duty to guard and cherish the natural world.
 Each element has been